How to Cut Foods for Baby-Led Weaning

 At around 6 months — Most babies just starting solids haven’t developed their pincer grasp (thumb and forefinger) yet.
 So to pick up foods they grasp them with their whole palm.
 Since you want your baby to still access the food while it’s in her palm, it’s best to cut food into long, thin sticks.
-Think about the size of your pinky finger, and check out the photo above from Baby-Led Feeding for some ideas.
+Think about the length and width of your pinky finger, and check out the photo above from Baby-Led Feeding for some ideas.

 At around 8-10 months — When babies develop their pincer grasp start cutting foods into small pieces, about chickpea-sized.
 And for small round foods like chickpeas or blueberries, smash them lightly before serving.
 It’s great for babies at this age to practice their pincer grasp, but it’s A-OK to continue serving food in sticks like you did when he was younger.
 The photo above is also from Baby-Led Feeding.

-At all ages — Foods should be soft enough that you can smash them with gentle pressure between your thumb and forefinger.
-This means no raw carrots, apples, nuts or tough chunks of meat.
+At all ages, foods should be soft enough that you can smash them with gentle pressure between your thumb and forefinger.
+This means no raw carrots, apples, nuts, or tough chunks of meat.
 For vegetables, this usually means steaming them, roasting them, or cooking them in an Instant Pot.
 Meat should also be very, very tender.
 Here’s my guide to cooking meat for babies.

-Remember, to err on the side of caution and always stay with your baby while she’s eating.
+Remember, to err on the side of caution with baby-led feeding and always stay with your baby while she’s eating.
 Then enjoy the show!

 Photos by Lauren Volo.